beaubyte/beaupod-loader/README.md

 # beaupod-loader

 A script I made to get top songs from my Last.FM or from YouTube Music playlists/radios, attach metadata, and then download via yt-dlp to an .M4A file for loading onto my iPod.
+No API keys are required for Last.FM top-tracks functionality, but may be required for specific YouTube Music requests.

 ### Dependancies

 - `python3.10` or later
 - `python3-pip`
+- `python3.10-venv` or later
 - `ffmpeg` compiled with support for `libfdk_aac`
-  - a script is provided to compile a limited version of ffmpeg that supports this codec.
+  - a bash script is provided to compile a limited version of ffmpeg that supports this codec.
+  - to compile ffmpeg with the script, ensure the following dependancies are installed: `bzip2 gcc cmake wget build-essential automake autoconf meson ninja-build pkg-config texinfo zlib1-dev libtool nasm libfdk-aac-dev`

 ### Instructions

 1. `git clone` the repository
 2. run `python3 -m venv pyenv` to create a virtual python environment
 3. activate the environment with `source pyenv/bin/activate`
-4. install dependancies with `pip install -r requirements.txt`
+4. install python dependancies with `pip install -r requirements.txt`